dbdmg/rescue/README.md

 ## Architecture
 ![Double step Framework](http://dbdmg.polito.it/dbdmg_web/wp-content/uploads/2021/10/dsf.png)

 The Double-Step Framework splits the task between a first wildfire binary detection and a consequent severity prediction.
-Such a framework allows complete customization of both training loss functions and backbone neural networks.
+Such a framework allows complete customization of both training loss functions and backbone deep-learning architectures.
 The main building blocks of the DSF can be summarized in the following:
  - Binary-class backbone
  - Binary loss